Can wormholes and black holes be distinguished by magnification?: Introduction

 Gravitational lensing is a powerful technology for exploring the universe \cite{Huang:2023bto,Kelly:2023mgv,Li:2023zrz,Awad:2023tvu}.
-The presence of a lens can alter the space-time and impact the observed physical quantities such as magnification \cite{Kelly:2023wzm,Awad:2023tvu,Gao:2022cds,Sun:2022ujt}, event rate \cite{Kelly:2023mgv,Cai:2022kbp,Gao:2023sla} and shadow \cite{Meng:2023wgi,Ramadhan:2023ogm,Xavier:2023exm}.
+The presence of a lens can alter the space-time and impact the observed physical quantities such as magnification \cite{Kelly:2023wzm,Awad:2023tvu,Gao:2022cds,Sun:2022ujt}, event rate \cite{Kelly:2023mgv,Cai:2022kbp,Gao:2023sla} and shadow \cite{Meng:2023wgi,Ramadhan:2023ogm,Xavier:2023exm,Azreg-Ainou:2014dwa}.
 By studying these observable measurements, we can explore the lens itself.
-Before our work, physicists have extensively studied the lensing effect of black holes \cite{Delos:2023fpm,Lu:2022yuc,Sun:2022ujt,Verma:2022pym,Gao:2022cds,Rose:2022xdu} and wormholes \cite{Cheng:2021hoc,Tsukamoto:2017hva,Sajadi:2016hko,Tsukamoto:2016zdu,Safonova:2001vz,Torres:1998xd}.
+Before our work, physicists have extensively studied the lensing effect of black holes \cite{Delos:2023fpm,Lu:2022yuc,Sun:2022ujt,Verma:2022pym,Gao:2022cds,Rose:2022xdu} and wormholes \cite{Cheng:2021hoc,Tsukamoto:2017hva,Sajadi:2016hko,Liu:2022lfb,Tsukamoto:2016zdu,Safonova:2001vz,Torres:1998xd,Nascimento:2020ime,Tsukamoto:2020bjm,Islam:2021ful}.
 Their research provides valuable insights that inspire us to search the possibility of distinguishing wormholes and black holes based on magnification: wormholes and black holes may exhibit different magnification patterns.

-In this article, we select RSV space as the research object because it can smoothly transform between wormholes and black holes.
-We calculate the deflection angle of light in the RSV metric and study the resulting magnification effect.
-We specifically discussed the magnification effect of Ellis-Bronnikov wormhole, Schwarzschild black hole, and Kerr black hole.
-We used dimensionless units to analyze the variation of magnification with lens geometry, wormhole throat radius, ADM mass, and spin.
-At the end of the article, we restored physical units to analyze the magnification of the Central Black Hole of the Milky Way Galaxy.
+In this article, we select the RSV metric as the research object because it can smoothly transform between wormholes and black holes.
+We calculate the deflection angle of light in the RSV metric and study the resulting magnification effects.
+We specifically discuss the magnification effects of Ellis-Bronnikov wormhole, Schwarzschild black hole, and Kerr black hole, where we use the dimensionless units to analyze the variation of magnification with lens geometry, wormhole throat radius, ADM mass, and spin.
+At the end of the article, we restore physical units to analyze the magnification of the Central Black Hole of the Milky Way Galaxy.

-The structure of this article is as follows: the first section \ref{intro} provides an introduction about background space and gravitational lensing, section \ref{spacetime} describes some geometric quantities in axisymmetric rotational spacetime, Section \ref{deflection angle} calculates the deflection angle of RSV metric, Section \ref{magnification} analyzes the magnification effect of RSV associating spacetime, and Section \ref{conclusions} concludes and provides future prospects.
+The structure of this article is as follows: the first section \ref{intro} provides an introduction to background space and gravitational lensing.
+Section \ref{spacetime} describes some geometric quantities in axisymmetric rotational spacetime.
+Section \ref{deflection angle} calculates the deflection angle of the RSV metric.
+Section \ref{magnification} analyzes the magnification effect of RSV associating spacetime.
+Section \ref{conclusions} concludes and provides future prospects.